-only 2 percent at the end of 2008.
+In Appendix II, I show that LG and Samsung strongly increased their market share for washers and dryers in the U.S. but achieved a market share for freestanding ranges of only 2 percent at the end of 2008.
 This suggests either that the merger induced entry by LG and Samsung or that freestanding ranges may be a less appropriate control group for the evolution of prices in the U.S. washer market than the washing machine markets in Europe.

-3.4 Labor market effects of plant closures
+3.4 Labor market effects of the acquisition